• Skip to primary navigation

 Marinade for beef slices:

-1. For the dried mushrooms, rinse them under cold water to clean, and soak them in cold water for at least 5 – 6 hours until the mushrooms are soft.
+• For the dried mushrooms, rinse them under cold water to clean, and soak them in cold water for about 5 hours until the mushrooms are soft.
 If you want, you can soak them overnight.
-Pat them dry with paper towels.
-Remove and discard stems.
-Cut the mushroom into thinly slices and set aside.
+Once soften, rub lightly with fingers to remove any dirt.
+Pat dry with paper towels.
+Cut to remove the stems.
+Cut the mushrooms into thinly slices and set aside.

-2. In a medium bowl, combine all the ingredients for the marinade.
+• In a medium bowl, combine all the ingredients for the marinade.
 Add the beef and mix well.
-Marinate for 30 minutes in the fridge.
+Cover with plastic wrap.
+Marinate in the fridge for at least 30 minutes.

-4. In a large saucepan over medium heat, warm up the vegetable oil.
-Add the onion and cook for 2 minutes.
+• In a large skillet over medium heat, warm up the vegetable oil.
+Add the onion and cook until transparent, about 3 minutes.
+Add the shiitake mushroom, and cook for 2 more minutes.
 Stir in the beef and cook until the beef is almost all browned.
-Add the shiitake mushroom, and cook for another minute.
 Put in the rice cake, carrot and cucumber.
-Mix well and cook for 2 – 4 minutes until the rice cake is heat through.
-Taste and adjust with more soy sauce if needed.
+Mix well, cover with a lid and cook for 4 – 5 minutes until the rice cake is soften and cooked through.
+Taste and adjust with soy sauce and little bit of sugar if needed.
+Serve hot.

 1. The rice cakes that I used in this recipe were thinner and smaller, so the cook time was a bit less.
 Just make sure to taste and try the texture of the rice cake to your likeness before serving.

-2. For a short cut way to soak shiitake mushroom, you can soak them in warm water for 1 hour.
+3. For a short cut way to soak shiitake mushroom, you can soak them in warm water for about 1 hour.

-3. Both the rice cake and thinly sliced beef can be bought in most big Asian supermarkets.
-I got mine in Assi Supermarket in downtown Los Angeles.
+4. Both the rice cake and thinly sliced beef can be bought in most Asian supermarkets.

 Filed Under: Beef, Cook, Pasta/Noodle Tagged With: Beef, korean, rice cake